Martyn "Bomber" Bradbury: Mana Movement

 Martyn Bradbury was a consultant to the Mana party until 2013, and provided a draft strategy document for the Kim Dotcom Internet Party in 2014.
 He was influential in promoting public opposition to expansion of GCSB spying powers.

 Colin Craig defamation trial

-On 23 September 2016, Martyn Bradbury testified as a defence witness in Jordan Williams' defamation trial against Colin Craig, the former leader of the Conservative Party.
+On 23 September 2016, Bradbury testified as a defence witness in Jordan Williams' defamation trial against Colin Craig, the former leader of the Conservative Party.
 Williams, the co-founder of the New Zealand Taxpayers' Union had filed a defamation suit against Craig after the latter had produced a pamphlet entitled "Dirty Politics and Hidden Agenda" attacking Williams, the right-wing blogger Cameron Slater, and a dissident Party member John Stringer.
 In his testimony, Bradbury alleged that Williams had embarked on a political hit job against Craig and defended Craig's pamphlet.
 Bradbury described the trial as "an angry fight between two people who don't like each other much."
 Bradbury was also questioned by Williams' lawyer Peter McKnight for making alleged defamatory comments against Williams in The Daily Blog.
-Some in the media credited Bradbury for the extent of damages awarded to Williams.